Mike Glover (Treasurer) right of pic.

 He is enormously passionate for the archaeology of Lathom House, and has undertaken numerous archaeological surveys and excavations within and around Lathom Park on behalf of the Trust.
 This includes the very successful community excavations and surveys undertaken in 2009 which provided remarkable insights into the medieval history of Lathom House.

-He is presently undertaking a community survey into the moated site of Spa Roughs, and is looking to better understand the medieval history of the De Lathom family and also the Parliamentary defences during the Civil War siege of Lathom.
+He has led a community survey into the moated site of Spa Roughs, and is looking to better understand the medieval history of the De Lathom family and also the Parliamentary defences during the Civil War siege of Lathom.
 Jamie is currently working in Saudi Arabia recording a huge abandoned city in the desert.